 Google Chrome is one solid, all-around decent web browser, designed to complement Google Search and Google’s suite of web-based services (Drive, Gmail, YouTube and so on).

 But even if Google Chrome is the first thing you install on your computer, don’t feel like you need to use it.
-There are plenty of great Google Chrome alternatives out there which you might want to consider, given that the Google-owned browser is a total system resources hog and is slow compared to the competition.
+There are plenty of great Google Chrome alternatives out there that you might want to consider, given that the Google-owned browser is a total system resources hog and is slow compared to the competition.

 Here are some Google Chrome alternatives that you should try out.
 It costs you nothing to try these and you might even prefer the features that some of these browsers offer.

 OK, I can hear you, calm down, I know.
 Now dead and buried, Internet Explorer was a terrible browser, but its successor, Microsoft Edge, is substantially better.
 Based on Chromium (Google’s open-source browser tech), Microsoft Edge isn’t actually a terrible experience.
-Microsoft Edge reportedly uses less RAM and CPU resources than its cousin Chrome, despite having similar performance.
+Edge reportedly uses less RAM and CPU resources than its cousin Chrome, despite having similar performance.

 Microsoft Edge is built to integrate well with Windows operating systems, operating an online rewards program and streamlined tabs system (that you can show on the top or on the left side of your screen).
 It’s even designed to look like Windows 10 and Windows 11, so if you’re mostly concerned about aesthetics, Microsoft Edge might satisfy you.